SoundsGreaat/netronic_bot/README.md

 - 🕒 **Granting temporary access**: The ability to temporarily grant access to the bot to another user.
 When granting temporary access, user data does not need to be filled in, and the user is not included in the database.
 - 🔗 **Link editing mode**: Administrators can enter the link editing mode.
 In this mode, the functions of adding and editing links appear.
 When interacting with a link in this mode, the administrator will be prompted for several actions to modify or delete the link.
 - ✅ **Checking the correctness of filling**: If you enter an incorrect phone number, Telegram nickname, or link when filling out contact information, the bot will notify you of the error.
+- 🖼️ **Creating commendation cards**: Administrators can create commendation cards for employees using the `make_card.py` script.
+- 📝 **Filling Google Forms**: Administrators can fill out Google Forms programmatically using the `google_forms_filler.py` script.
+- 📤 **Sending messages and photos**: The bot can send messages and photos to users using the `telethon_functions.py` script.

 ## Technologies
 - **Python 3.12**: The main programming language used in the project.